-Although he wrote “somewhere between six and eight” songs for “,” two have been entered for Oscar consideration: “Runnin'” and “I See a Victory.”
+Although he wrote “somewhere between six and eight” songs for “Hidden Figures,” two have been entered for Oscar consideration: “Runnin'” and “I See a Victory.”
 “Runnin’,” Williams says, was inspired by the scenes of Katherine (Taraji P. Henson) having to dash across the Langley Research Center campus to the only bathroom that a black woman could use.

 “What must have gone through her mind?”
 Williams asks.
 “They lived in a gender-biased, racially biased matrix where the gravity was much heavier on a woman than it was on a man.
 So they were pulled down in a different way.
 But their math, and their ambition, superceded it.”

 In fact, Williams had met the real Katherine Johnson six years earlier and hadn’t realized it.
 She was part of a group of veteran NASA employees who visited Williams’ From One Hand to AnOTHER charity back in Virginia; Williams’ mother reminded him when he started work on the film.

 The gospel-flavored “I See a Victory,” sung by Kim Burrell, is reminiscent of the upbeat anthems Williams heard in church as a boy: “They would sound so encouraged when their whole world seemed to be crumbling.
 It was almost as if they knew if they’d gone to the moon and looked at themselves back on Earth, they could see how far they’ve come and how far they’re going to go.
 And that this is really just a moment in time.”